 - insecticidal soap-Some formulations are OMRI-listed for organic use.

-- plant-based oils like clove or garlic oil-Some formulations are OMRI-listed for organic use.
+- plant essential oils (clove, garlic, peppermint, rosemary, thyme) and cottonseed and garlic oils-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE